dvklopfenstein/pmidcite/README.md

-[**Citation data**](https://icite.od.nih.gov) is downloaded each time `icite` is run from the [**National Institutes of Health (NIH)**](https://www.nih.gov/) and includes: citation counts of all papers and clinical papers;
+[**Citation data**](https://icite.od.nih.gov) is downloaded each time `icite` is run from the [**National Institutes of Health (NIH)**](https://www.nih.gov/) and includes:
+* Citation counts of all papers and clinical papers
-performance of a paper among its peer papers;
+* Performance of a paper among its peer papers
-MeSH terms for the human, animal, and molecular/cellular categories.
+* Existence of MeSH terms for the human, animal, and molecular/cellular categories

 # Table of Contents
 * ***Quickstart on the*** [***command line***](https://github.com/dvklopfenstein/pmidcite/blob/main/README.md#command-line-interface-cli)